Elissa Krakauer, Freddy Jao, Nora Lehman, Rachel Elkin (behind Nora)

 Eventually the bus arrived (it must have looked very large to the kids).

 Nothing lasts forever.
-Those trees are now a pretty sad sight, as seen to the left.
+Those trees are now a pretty sad sight (picture to left).

 The climbing tree has died, and its branches have all broken off.
-The lowest branch snapped, and the sharp end has been sawed off for safety.
+The lowest branch snapped, and the sharp end has been sawed off for safety, as you can see.

 Our kids having grown, we no longer visit the bus stop, except to pass by on the way to somewhere else.
 But there are now new children who wait there for the bus.